Gibbs Magnet Elementary

-Every student takes classes at the Gibbs-Dunbar Community Garden to learn organic gardening and how to take care of chickens.
-Gibbs also offers reading recovery classes, gifted and resource classes, and access to two libraries, the school library and a public library.
+Every student takes classes at the Gibbs-Dunbar Community Garden to learn organic gardening and how to take care of chickens, turkeys, and sometimes goats.
+Last year, Gibbs added a STEM Lab for hands-on experiments.
+Gibbs also offers reading classes, gifted and resource classes, and access to two libraries, the school library and a public library.
 Gibbs Magnet School is part of a learning community located near downtown Little Rock (west of Chester Street and north of Wright Avenue) that includes Dunbar Middle School, Dunbar Field, Dunbar Recreation Center and Gymnasium, Gibbs-Dunbar Community Garden, and the Sue Cowan Williams Public Library.

 In 1987, Gibbs Elementary vacated its staff and student populations to become the first international studies/foreign languages magnet school in the state.
 Gibbs Magnet School of International Studies and Foreign Languages has been operating since the 1987-88 school year.

-This magnet does not have an attendance zone, but attracts students from all over Pulaski County, the tri-district area.
+This magnet does not have an attendance zone, but attracts students from all over Little Rock.
 In November 1992, then-governor Bill Clinton visited Gibbs on his first presidential election day.
 He again visited Gibbs in April 1994 to give his weekly radio address in front of Gibbs students in the Media Center.
 In 1996, the faculty, students, and LRSD Board voted to rename the Media Center for William Jefferson Clinton.

 College and Career Readiness and Practice Standards: